steqeq/0000/docs/understand/cmake_packages.rst

-IDEs supporting CMake (Visual Studio, Visual Studio Code, CLion, etc.) all came up with their own way to register command-line fragments of different purpose in a setup'n'forget fashion for quick assembly using graphical front-ends.
-This is all nice, but configurations aren't portable, nor can they be reused in Continuous Intergration (CI) pipelines.
+IDEs supporting CMake (Visual Studio, Visual Studio Code, CLion, etc.) all came up with their own way to register command-line fragments of different purpose in a setup-and-forget fashion for quick assembly using graphical front-ends.
+This is all nice, but configurations aren't portable, nor can they be reused in Continuous Integration (CI) pipelines.
 CMake has condensed existing practice into a portable JSON format that works in all IDEs and can be invoked from any command-line.
 This is
 `CMake Presets <https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html>`_